noura12/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+# About me
+i'm noura thamer , a draduate of computer scince from pnu